 - How does your point-to-point ticket cost compare to the price of a pass?
 Look up the cost of a pass that covers the region you'll be in and the number of days you'll be on the train (see the country-specific pages linked in the sidebar, and see my tips for choosing among passes).
 Several countries, mostly in southern and eastern Europe, have train fares so low that rail passes rarely beat out point-to-point tickets.
 If you're sticking to moderate distances in Italy, for example, it's unlikely a pass will save you money.
 If you're traveling in Germany, however, a pass is likely a smart move.

 If your price comparison doesn't produce an obvious winner, take a closer look at factors that could tilt your decision one way or another, such as:

-Sparse rail coverage: In some areas, such as southern Spain, coastal Croatia, much of Scotland, most of Greece, and all of Ireland, rail passes make little sense because trains don't reach a lot of places you're planning to go.
-(To check whether your destinations are served by train, check online train schedules.)
+Sparse rail coverage: In some areas, such as southern Spain, coastal Croatia, much of Scotland, and all of Greece and Ireland, rail passes make little sense because trains don't reach a lot of places you're planning to go.
+(To learn whether your destinations are served by train, check online train schedules.)

-Advance-purchase discounts: If you don't mind forgoing some spontaneity, you might be able to save money with advance-purchase discounts on point-to-point tickets.
-But unless you're taking just a few train trips, these discounts aren't worth the bother.
-While passes are flexible, these point-to-point discounts are usually valid only for nonrefundable, nonchangeable reserved tickets.
+Advance-purchase discounts: If you don't mind forgoing some spontaneity, you'll probably be able to save money with advance-purchase discounts on point-to-point tickets.
+But what you save in dollars you will lose in flexibility, as these discounts are usually valid only for nonrefundable, nonchangeable reserved tickets.

-Convenience: In countries or regions where reservations are not required, a pass allows you to hop on and off trains without fussing with multiple tickets; if all other things are even, a pass can make sense for ease of travel.
+Convenience: In countries or regions where reservations usually aren't required, a pass allows you to hop on and off trains without fussing with buying multiple tickets; if all other things are equal, a pass can make sense for ease of travel.